[Updated April 24, 2023]

 A trip to Cove Creek Falls combines nicely with Daniel Ridge Falls and Slick Rock Falls, both of which are also on off-shoots from Fr 475.

-This is a waterfall hike near Brevard NC that is much less likely to be overrun with tourists, something that can come at a premium during the season.
+This waterfall hike near Brevard NC that is much less likely to be overrun with tourists, something that can come at a premium during the season.

 One of many wonderful Pisgah National Forest waterfalls, Daniel Ridge Falls (which is sometimes called Tom’s Spring Falls or Jackson Falls) requires just a short, half-mile hike to see.